AntoineValente/ethereum-explorer/README.md

 > NOTE: Go to https://console.chainbase.com/ to create an account and get the keys

-3. Run the project:
+2. Run the project:
 ```bash
 npm run dev
 # or
 yarn dev
 ```

-2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Improvements
+## Todo

 - [ ] Add tests (mostly around the filtering logic)
 - [ ] Refactor the `TransactionsPagination` component